 A fluffy and moist chocolate cupcake, a thick and luscious cherry filling, and the smoothest chocolate mascarpone frosting is what makes up these perfect black forest cupcakes.
-While these cupcakes do take some time to prepare with all of its components, one bite and you will know just how worth the work they are.

 Why you will love these black forest cupcakes